Blog

 So, when during its compression loop the JPEG Ghost Plot matches the current image quality, the difference suddenly drops, then it returns to the standard behavior.
 Why is that?
 It’s because of the JPEG “idempotency property,” which says: re-compressing a JPEG image again with the same parameters will yield identical pixels.
 Indeed, in the plot above, we see the difference is almost zero at quality 85 (it’s not exactly zero because there are rounding errors in the JPEG compression pipeline).

 So, resuming: when we run the JPEG Ghost Plot on a JPEG-compressed image, we expect to find a local minimum at the same quality we read in the top bar, or close to that.
-I’m saying “or close to that” because, while the filter uses standard JPEG quantization tables for recompressing, cameras often use customized quantization tables, so the idempotency rule only holds approximatively… but that’s not really an issue.
+I’m saying “or close to that” because, while the filter uses standard JPEG quantization tables for recompressing, cameras often use customized quantization tables.
+So the idempotency rule only holds approximatively.
+But that’s not really an issue.

-Until now everything was cool but, in the end, we have just shown that the JPEG Ghost Plot can simply confirm what we already easily see on the top bar: the current JPEG quality of the image.
+Until now everything was cool.
+But, in the end, we have just shown that the JPEG Ghost Plot can simply confirm what we already easily see on the top bar: the current JPEG quality of the image.

 But what if we load an image that was compressed twice?
 Let’s re-compress the image we used above at quality 95, and run the filter.
 Here is the output:

 Ha-ha!
 There are TWO local minima now.
 One is located at 95, which is the current (i.e., the last compression’s) JPEG image quality.
 But we also have another one located at 85, which was the previous JPEG compression quality!
-So the JPEG Ghost Plot filter goes beyond the DCT Plot: besides telling you there’s a double compression, it allows telling the previous compression quality!
+So the JPEG Ghost Plot filter goes beyond the DCT Plot.
+Besides telling you there’s a double compression, it allows telling the previous compression quality!

 What if we had re-compressed the image at a lower quality, going from 85 (first compression quality) to 75 (second compression quality)?
 Let’s try: